Michelham Priory: Dissolution and later use

 The Priory was seized in 1537 under Henry VIII during the Dissolution of the monasteries.
 The priory and its possessions was then granted to Thomas Cromwell.
 Following Cromwell's execution in 1540, it was granted to Anne of Cleves.
 Part of it was leased to Thomas Culpeper, with the greater part of the site passing to William, Earl of Arundel.
 In 1544, Henry, Earl of Arundel exchanged Michelham Priory with Queen Mary for other property.
 In 1556, the priory was sold to John Foote and John Roberts for £1,249 16s 10d.
 Foote alienated the manor and hundred of Michelham Parkegate to Ambrose Smythe in 1574.
 In 1584, Smythe granted it to John Morely and Elizabeth, his wife.
 Morley granted the priory to Herbert Pelham in 1587.

 The church and some of the buildings were demolished between 1599 and 1601.
 In the former year, the priory was made over in trust to Thomas Peirse, Thomas Pelham and James Thatcher to be sold to provide an annuity of £400 and pay off his debts.
 In 1601, the priory was sold to Thomas Sackville, 1st Earl of Dorset (Lord Buckhurst) for the sum of £4,700.
 On his death in 1608, the property passed to his son Robert Sackville, 2nd Earl of Dorset.
 In 1609, it passed to Richard Sackville, 3rd Earl of Dorset.
 On Richard's death in 1630, the priory passed to his wife, Lady Anne Clifford.
 On her death in 1675, the property remained in the Sackville family, passing down the Earls (later Dukes) of Dorset until the death of John Sackville, 3rd Duke of Dorset in 1799, then passing to his daughter Mary, Countess of Plymouth.
 She married William Amherst, 1st Earl Amherst in 1839.

 It was sold to James Gwynne in 1896 and was where his children Rupert, Roland and Violet grew up.
 The property remained in private hands into the 20th century, when it was restored by the Sussex architect and antiquarian, Walter Godfrey.
 It was used as a base for Canadian troops during the winter of 1941-42 while they prepared for the Dieppe Raid.
 Later it was the East Sussex headquarters of the Auxiliary Territorial Service.

 In 1958 Mrs R.H.
-Hotblack purchased the property with the aim of preserving it for posterity.
-With an endowment from Kenneth, Earl of Inchcape as a memorial to his friend John Fletcher Boughey who was killed during the Second World War, Mrs Hotblack gave the property in trust to the Sussex Archaeological Society on 1 November 1959.
+Hotblack (Stella Hotblack) purchased the property with the aim of preserving it for posterity.
+With an endowment from Kenneth, Earl of Inchcape as a memorial to his friend John Fletcher Boughey who was killed during the Second World War, Hotblack gave the property in trust to the Sussex Archaeological Society on 1 November 1959.